JG-KB/ai-case-study/README.md

 Compared to competitors like DeepMind's AlphaStar, OpenAI Five excelled in a more complex, team-based environment, setting a new standard for what AI could achieve in gaming.
 However, OpenAI Five's specialization in Dota 2 also highlighted the challenges of generalizing AI skills across different types of games and tasks.

 ## Recommendations

+**Implement Complex Reward Structures in AI Training**
+To ensure smooth and effective learning curves in AI models, OpenAI and similar companies should implement complex reward structures that reward a variety of intermediate actions rather than relying solely on binary win/lose rewards.
+Research has shown that binary rewards can lead to slower learning and plateauing, whereas shaped rewards encourage consistent progress and adaptation.

+> "Binary rewards can give good performance.
+Our 1v1 model had a shaped reward, including rewards for last hits, kills, and the like.
+We ran an experiment where we only rewarded the agent for winning or losing, and it trained an order of magnitude slower and somewhat plateaued in the middle, in contrast to the smooth learning curves we usually see."
+> – *OpenAI Five: The Journey*

+**Allocate Sufficient Computational Resources for Optimal AI Training**
+Achieving superhuman performance in complex environments requires not only sophisticated reward structures but also substantial computational power.
+OpenAI's experience shows that even with significant resources, the choice of reward structure can limit performance.
+To reach higher levels of AI capability, companies must ensure they have the necessary computational infrastructure.

+> "The experiment ran on 4,500 cores and 16 k80 GPUs, training to the level of semi-pros (70 TrueSkill) rather than 90 TrueSkill of our best 1v1 bot."
+> – *OpenAI Five: The Journey*

+By following these recommendations, OpenAI can continue to push the boundaries of AI performance, ensuring that their models not only learn efficiently but also achieve and maintain superhuman capabilities in increasingly complex environments.

 **Suggested Products/Services:**
 OpenAI could expand its reinforcement learning technology to other strategic, multi-agent environments beyond gaming.
 For example, applying these techniques to autonomous robotics, financial markets, or even real-time logistics could yield significant commercial benefits.